 Consider these two situations that have come up in recent analyst evaluations:

 - The measurement criteria for a tools company is the “ease of software installation by the customer without the assistance of additional services.”
-How do you measure a vendor who delivers this as a service and always performs the installation as part of a white-glove on-boarding?
+How do you measure a vendor who delivers this as a service and always performs the installation as part of their onboarding?
 We have trained experts that have been doing this for over a decade.
 What looks complex for an end-customer to deploy themselves has been streamlined and improved by dedicated professionals over many years.

 - The measurement criteria for a pure-services company is, “How far-reaching/broad is your capability across the entire security landscape?”
 We never claim to be able to address the entire security landscape.
 We’ve specialized to solve a defined set of issues to address the biggest pain points that our customers are experiencing.
 Part of the reason we are so successful at addressing the problem at hand is that we have curated the breadth of what we want to solve.